 Shoulder press does NOT just target your shoulders.
 In fact, most people in the gym keep the movement too high to stimulate the deltoids but rather work out the larger trapezius muscle instead.
 The primary action of the middle deltoid is shoulder abduction up to 90 degrees.
 In other words, your deltoid is almost completely contracted when your humerus (upper arm) reaches 90 degrees which is about parallel to the floor.
 In order for your upper arm to move any higher, the movement has to be completed by the trapezius muscle.
 If you keep the movement above parallel like the shoulder press pictured to the left, most of the work will be done by your trapezius muscle, specifically your upper trapezius.

 Therefore, lateral raise is a better exercise for stimulating your deltoid while shoulder press, especially above parallel, is better for your traps.
 On the other hand, if you perform the shoulder press through a broader range of motion, one where your upper arm dips down below parallel and also rises well above parallel, you would have stimulated both the deltoid muscle and the trapezius muscle.
 Another alternative to working out your deltoids and your traps is to super set them with lateral raises followed immediately by shoulder presses.
-Happy health and happy lifting!!
+Remember, knowledge is power!
+Happy health and happy training!!

 Suspension Training with TRX Bands

 Suspension training is a revolutionary form of bodyweight exercise training.
 The most popular suspension training device is TRX Bands.
 These new devices have many benefits over traditional types of training.
 The equipment is easy to pack and light to carry so it makes the training area very portable.
 You can set it up just about anywhere including homes, parks, and other gyms.
 Because of it's unique setup, other benefits include agility training and balance training.
 Moreover, proper technique ensures that you will also improve the strength in your core.